taclane/trunk-recorder-mqtt-status/README.md

 ```

 ## MQTT Messages

+The plugin will provide the following messges to the MQTT broker depending on configured topics.

 | Topic                   | Sub-Topic                                          | Retained | Description\*                                                      |
 | ----------------------- | -------------------------------------------------- | :------: | ------------------------------------------------------------------ |